COVID-19 Testing FAQ

 How much does it cost?

-Insured Patients: We are currently accepting most major insurances (including workers’ compensation).
-The COVID-19 nasal should be covered by your insurance.
-Urgent Care Visits and Online Visits will be billed through insurance*. *Payment must be collected at the time of services for copay and high deductible plans.
+Insured Patients: We are currently accepting most major insurances (including workers’ compensation) for the COVID-19 PCR test.
+The COVID-19 PCR test should be covered by your insurance.
+This is the test that is sent out to a lab to get analyzed.
+Urgent care visits and virtual visits will be billed through insurance.* *Payment must be collected at the time of services for copay and high deductible plans.

 Uninsured/Self Pay Patients: For uninsured and self-pay patients we offer reduced pricing.